Chomedey Autoroute (A-13)

 In Lachine, a community group of 3,000 citizens, "Action Autoroute 13," organized to protest the proposed alignment through the Grovehill Golf Course.
 The group proposed an alternate route along 32nd Avenue, which is an arterial between A-20 and Victoria Street, but the MTQ countered that the alternative alignment would send bridge traffic to the south directly into a residential community in the Kahnawake Reservation.

-The MTQ had shelved the proposed A-13 extension by the end of 1973.
+The province shelved the proposed A-13 extension by the end of 1973.
 Ironically, the Grovehill Golf Course, which "Action Autoroute 13" had saved, ultimately fell victim to bulldozers in 1994 with the development of the Parc du Village St.-Louis townhouse community.

 • A-13 shield by Wikipedia.